Overview

 Response

-If your would like to show a visual reponse to the user on triggering an external analysis, then a JSON array is expected as a response containing one or many of 4 response types, polygons
+If your would like to show a visual reponse to the user on triggering an external analysis, then a JSON array is expected as a response containing one or many of 4 response types, polygons, points, the more versatile anno2, or simply text.
+The general format of these results can be surmised from the example external analysis endpoint code, but are further specified below:

 [